Reviews You Can Rely On

 Credit: Abriah Wofford

-A couple of other models we tested have retractable cords, including the Hamilton Beach Durathon and Rowenta Access and the Black+Decker Vitessa Advanced Cord Reel.
-Though it seems like a small feature, we always appreciate it when a model has this, as it stops the cord from being a tripping hazard while you wait for your iron to cool.
+A couple of other models we tested have retractable cords, including the Hamilton Beach Durathon and Rowenta Access, and the Black+Decker Vitessa Advanced Cord Reel.
+Though it seems like a small feature, I always appreciate it when a model has this, as it stops the cord from being a tripping hazard while you wait for your iron to cool.

 The digital display on the PurSteam offers clear indicators for settings, and temperature and indicates when the iron is hot enough to use.